Securitisation 2024 Comparisons

 In regard to credit asset securitisations, according to Ministry of Finance [2006] No 5, if the trustee has allocated the income of the trust to institutional investors during the fiscal year, then the institutional investors shall pay the enterprise income tax on this income and, in order to avoid double taxation, no income tax needs to be paid by the trust.
 However, the unallocated trust income during the fiscal year shall be subject to enterprise income tax at the trust level.
 If the income allocated to the investors has already been taxed, then the investors do not need to pay the income tax thereon, to avoid double taxation.

 According to the Enterprise Income Tax Law, “enterprises” and “other income-earning organisations” shall pay the enterprise income tax.
-For other types of asset securitisation business, whether the SPV is an SPT or an ABSP, neither constitutes an “organisation” under the law, and therefore neither is subject to enterprise income tax.
+For asset securitisation business, whether the SPV is an SPT or an ABSP, neither constitutes an “organisation” under the law, and therefore neither is subject to enterprise income tax.

 Value-Added Tax